Agentic Business Process Management: A Research Manifesto: Agentic Business Process Management Systems

 \subsection{Fundamental Concepts}

-First, in line with the AI and software engineering communities~\cite{Sapkota25,Wooldridge2009,TOSEM-SI-2025}, we introduce the concept of an \textit{agentic system} as a collection of (one or more) \textit{individual} goal-driven agents that sense, reason, and act upon external stimuli to deliver (parts of) the functionality of a software system~\cite{Sapkota25,Wooldridge2009,Jennings00}.
+In line with the AI and software engineering communities~\cite{Sapkota25,Wooldridge2009,TOSEM-SI-2025}, we introduce the concept of an \textit{agentic system} as a collection of (one or more) \textit{individual} goal-driven agents that sense, reason, and act upon external stimuli to deliver (parts of) the functionality of a software system~\cite{Sapkota25,Wooldridge2009,Jennings00}.
 We use the term \emph{agentic} to indicate that the APM system is agent-centric: agents constitute the primary functional entities responsible for executing business processes and serve as a major organizational backbone.
 This marks a paradigm shift from previously introduced AI-augmented BPM systems~\cite{dumas2023ai} and other \emph{non-agent-centric} BPM approaches, where the term denotes that certain core entities (i.e., not agents) may exhibit some degree of agentic characteristic (e.g., autonomy), see~\cite{Fettke2025-vm}.

 In an APM system, an \emph{agent} is an autonomous entity situated in an environment~\cite{wooldridge1999,Wooldridge2009}.
 Functionally, an agent operates through a continuous control loop~\cite{DBLP:books/aw/RN2020}, alternating between \textit{sensing} its environment to update its internal state, \textit{reasoning} to select actions that align with its goals, and \textit{acting} to influence the environment.
 An agent is \textit{proactive} and has its own thread of control, meaning that it makes (semi) autonomous decisions about which actions to perform and when~\cite{Vu25,LiZH25}.
 In this sense, an agent processes information, generates content and knowledge, and proactively makes decisions and performs activities and tasks.
 This positions agents in contrast to classical components, objects, and services, which do not have goals and respond reactively to user prompts or inputs provided via an API~\cite{Wooldridge2009,weber2024,HassanLRGC00TOL24}.
 For example, an agent may browse Web pages and make online purchases on behalf of a user; it may compare prices, select items, and complete checkouts~\cite{Gabriel25}.